NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Design

 \section{Experimental Design}

 Our experiments are designed to demonstrate the effectiveness and generalizability of the proposed NeuralTouch framework.
-In particular: 1) Are the NDF descriptors informative enough for one single RL policy to learn to grasp different contact features of different objects?
-2) Does NeuralTouch improve the grasping accuracy on various unseen objects compared to the NDF-based grasping method on contact-rich manipulation tasks requiring high accuracy?
+In particular: 1) Are the NDFs descriptors informative enough for one single RL policy to learn to grasp different contact features of different objects?
+2) Does NeuralTouch improve the grasping accuracy on various unseen objects compared to the other SOTA baseline methods on contact-rich manipulation tasks requiring high accuracy?
 3) What is the NeuralTouch zero-shot sim-to-real performance?